To be successful as a child you need to know your ABC’s. If you want to be successful as a sales professional, you need to know these ABC’s.

 A – Aspirations

 You need to understand the aspirations of your prospects.
-Where do they want be as an organization or individual.
+Where do they want to be as an organization or individual?
 Understand their aspirations and you can diagnose their needs and prescribe a solution

 B – Buyer Focused

 Nobody cares about you or your organization.
 They do not care about your sales pipeline or your need to hit your quota.
 You need to focus yourself on the buyer.
-Do talk about how great you are, talk about how great they can make their organization.
+Do not talk about how great you are, talk about how great your prospect can make their organization.

 C – Connect

 You need to connect with people on a personal level.
 The better you can connect with your clients and prospects the better you can understand their aspirations and stay focused on the buyer